connor-kolb-13/georgia-sweets-group-10/README.md

 1. Yesterday I reviewed milestone 1 to ensure I am aware of project capabilities and goals.
 2. Today, I plant to start working on the html for the "About Us" page and designing the framework around it!
 3. I am wondering what the difference between the home page and about us page will be.
 I will talk with my group members to lay this out.

+# Sprint Review

+a.
+What did you learn from doing our first sprint?

+b.
+What did go well?
+Why?

+c.
+What didn’t go well?
+Why not?

+d.
+How can you make things better next time?

+e.
+Are you satisfied with what you already completed?

+f.
+Which group was invited?
+What are your observations/notes?
+Everybody was present?